armenbagdasarov/armenbagdasarov/content/_index.md

       title: Contact
       subtitle:
       text: |-
         Send me a message!
-I will get it directly to my email.
+I will get it directly to my email
       # Contact (add or remove contact options as necessary)
       email: armen.bagdasarov@duke.edu
       # Automatically link email and phone or display as text?